 UC Berkeley to establish innovation hub in Oman

-Muscat: The University of Oman and the Science & Technology City Project (the University City Project) signed a memorandum of understanding with the University of California, Berkeley on Thursday last week to establish the first regional UC Berkeley-Powered Innovation Hub outside the United States.
+The University City (Oman University and Science and Technology City) signed a memorandum of understanding with the University of California, Berkeley, last week to establish the first regional UC Berkeley-powered innovation hub outside the United States in the Sultanate.

-This memorandum was signed by Dr Rawya bint Saud Al Busaidi – Minister of Higher Education and the Chairperson of the Executive Committee of the University City Project and Carol Christ – the Chancellor of UC Berkeley.
+This memorandum was signed by Dr Rawya bint Saud al Busaidiyah, Minister of Higher Education and the Chairperson of the Executive Committee of the University City Project, and Carol Christ, the Chancellor of UC Berkeley.

+The MoU aims to attract world-class universities and research centres to the Sultanate of Oman, and is aimed at transforming the Sultanate into a regional destination for entrepreneurship and innovation by establishing a cutting-edge training centre focused on artificial intelligence.

-Dr Rawya al Busaidi stated that ‘the signing of this memorandum of understanding with UC Berkeley will establish the framework for a long-term relationship between the Government of the Sultanate of Oman and UC Berkeley, and the first project stemming from this relationship will be the creation of the new innovation hub.
-We are certain that this hub will contribute to positioning Oman as a key player in the field of entrepreneurship and innovation in the region’.
+Dr Rawya al Busaidiyah stated that ‘the signing of this memorandum of understanding with UC Berkeley will establish a long-term relationship between Oman and UC Berkeley, and the first project stemming from this relationship will be the creation of the new innovation hub.
+We are certain that this hub will contribute to positioning Oman as a key player in the field of entrepreneurship and innovation in the region.’

 The first step towards executing the memorandum of understanding will be the signing of an implementation agreement for the establishment of the UC Berkeley-powered innovation hub in Oman.